bennyistanto/forest-area-classifier/docs/04_modeling_methodology.md

 \mathbf{x}_i = \bigl[x_{i,1},\, x_{i,2},\, \dots,\, x_{i,M}\bigr] \in \mathbb{R}^M,
 $$

 where $M$ is the total number of features.
-Below are common feature types:
+Below are common feature types (which we expand upon in Chapter 5.1.2):

 ### 4.2.1 Spectral Indices (e.g., NDVI)